Kassem El Zein: Nejmeh

 El Zein returned to Nejmeh for the 2021–22 season.
 His contract was renewed in 2022.
+On 30 June 2024, El Zein scored the decisive goal in the 95th minute in the last game of the 2023–24 Lebanese Premier League against rivals Ansar, allowing Nejmeh to win the league for the first time in 10 years.

 International career

 El Zein debuted for the Lebanon national team on 14 October 2014, in a friendly against Saudi Arabia.
 In December 2018, he was called up for the 2019 AFC Asian Cup, where he played a group stage game against Saudi Arabia.

+El Zein scored his first international goal against India on 10 September 2023, to help Lebanon finish third in the 2023 King's Cup.

+In December 2023, El Zein was included in the Lebanese squad for the 2023 AFC Asian Cup.

 Style of play

 Initially starting out as a full-back, El Zein progressed into a centre-back with the years; his main abilities are his tackling and reading of the game.

 Personal life

-El Zein works as a part-time chef at L'Avenue Du Parc, a restaurant in Beirut.
-He stated that "while in other countries football can be a full-time job, in Lebanon it’s necessary for a player to have a second job."
+As of 2019, El Zein was working as a part-time chef at L'Avenue Du Parc, a restaurant in Beirut.
+He stated that "while in other countries football can be a full-time job, in Lebanon it is necessary for a player to have a second job."

 El Zein's favourite club is Manchester United, while his favourite player is former Manchester United defender Nemanja Vidić.